gbraad-dotfiles/applications/code-serveweb.md

 > [!NOTE]
 > Make sure to install the cli first, with:
 > ```
-> apps code install cli
+> app code install cli
 > ```